Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The third major Perama drydock.
 It is the newly-built PIRAEUS III, which was delivered to OLP in early 2018.
 Much bigger than the previous two, she is known as the Main Perama Drydock.

-A ship seen in the Ocean Freedom Shipyard: the double-ended ferry OCEANOS I of the Italian company Bluferries.
+A ship seen in the Ocean Freedom Shipyard, namely the double-ended ferry OCEANOS I of the Italian company Bluferries.
 She was built in Greece, having been ordered by the Sicily-based company.
-She was later renamed TRINACRIA, and is due to begin service on the Villa San Giovanni-Messina line on the Messina Strait in the next few days.
+She was later renamed TRINACRIA, and she is due to begin service on the Villa San Giovanni-Messina line on the Messina Strait in the next few days.

 I subsequently began to see the well-known double-ended ferries that operate on the Perama-Salamina line.
-Despite it being one of the shortest routes in the Greek coastal service, it is by far the busiest in terms of ships operating (more than 35 in 2018!) and in terms of departure times (one ferry every five minutes from both ports).
+Despite it being one of the shortest services in terms of distance in the Greek coastal service, it is by far the busiest in terms of ships operating (more than 25 in 2018!) and in terms of departure times (one ferry every five minutes from both ports).
 The first ship that I saw was the THEOCHARIS MARIA L of Karnesis-Lalousis NE, which was heading towards Salamina.

 The THEOCHARIS MARIA L heading from Perama to Salamina.
-She was ordered by her company in late 2016, and her construction was finished in Greece in 2017.
+She was ordered by her company in late 2016, and her construction was finished in 2017 in Greece.
 So far, she has spent both her first seasons of service on the Perama-Salamina line.

 Another view of the PIRAEUS III floating drydock.
 Next to her is the PIRAEUS I Drydock, formerly known as the Main Perama Drydock.
 Since the arrival of the new and larger PIRAEUS III Drydock, she is known as the Medium Perama Drydock.